webis-de/clef24-mibi-bioasq-/submissions/README.md

       - Generate an "ideal" answer to the question the same as `mibi_rag_abstract`.
   - Phase B:
     - `mibi_rag_abstract`:
-      - Rerank the provided abstracts with a cross-encoder (as in Phase A)
+      - Re-rank the provided abstracts the same as `mibi_rag_abstract` (Phase A; cross-encoder and bi-encoder).
-      - Cut-off at 25
-      - Rerank with a bi-encoder (as in Phase A)
-      - Cut-off at 10
-      - Use top-3 abstracts for answer generation
+      - Use top-3 abstracts concatenated as context for answer generation.
       - Generate an exact answer to the question the same as `mibi_rag_abstract` (Phase A+).
       - Generate an "ideal" answer to the question the same as `mibi_rag_abstract` (Phase A+).
     - `mibi_rag_snippet`: